 Adult patients typically want the best results in the shortest amount of time and with the lowest level of discomfort or inconvenience.
 They also want more information regarding what the orthodontist is doing and why, and may look for more information regarding the cost breakdown of each portion of treatment.

 Vulnerabilities: Older patients undergoing adult orthodontics treatment have a higher risk for root resorption than children.
 This occurs when your body reabsorbs the root of a tooth, leaving the tooth without a place to anchor.
 Factors that play a role in this include family history, oral habits and the type of roots the tooth has.

 If you are vulnerable to root resorption and the treatment causes friction that has an effect on your roots, the teeth may simply become loose and fall out over time.
 By monitoring your teeth closely, the orthodontist can watch for signs of resorption; but if not caught early, it’s generally untreatable.

 With older people now making up to 50 percent of patients, some practices are focusing their attention on the specifics of orthodontic treatment for adults.
-If you are considering any corrective treatment, call our office today to schedule a consultation and we’ll discuss the issues that may affect you.
+If you are considering any corrective treatment, call our orthodontic office in Las Vegas, NV at 702.547.9977 today to schedule a consultation and we’ll discuss the issues that may affect you.